messaging-interop/docs/src/recovery.md

 We can introduce an additional recovery mechanism for relationships that is robust against losing all my data and forgetting my recovery secret(s), but has safeguards against the escrow party impersonating me - using the notion of introductions:

 ### Escrowed Relationship Backup
-Alex has a relationship with Blair that is based on cryptographic secrets stored in their respective protons.
+Alex has a relationship with Blair that is based on cryptographic secrets stored in their respective Particles.
 To protect against the loss of that data, Alex can introduce Blair to a future Alex \\(A'\\), and escrow \\(A'\\)'s keys with a third party.

 The data Alex needs to escrow are:
 - A long-term address for Blair.